-- An email blast and a text message will be sent via CampusVue to all staff, faculty, and students informing them of the threat.
-The email will appear in red on all classroom instructor computers (all classrooms are equipped with an instructor computer). - O When feasible, the Campus President, Director of Education, or designee will visit all classrooms to inform faculty and students of the situation. - A copy of the Timely Warning will be posted in each classroom, the student and faculty lounges, and all entrances to the building on bright orange paper.
-The warning will remain posted for seven business days. - o The Warning will be posted on the College web site.
+- The Campus President and Director of Education will, when time allows, send an email and/or text to all staff, students, and faculty informing them of the threat. - When feasible, the Campus President, Director of Education, or designee will visit all classrooms to inform faculty and students of the situation. - A copy of the Timely Warning will be posted in each classroom, the student and faculty lounges, and all entrances to the building on bright orange paper.
+The warning will remain posted for seven business days. - The Campus President, Director of Education, or designee will notify the appropriate personnel of the emergency and the Warning will be posted on the College web site.

-If local law enforcement or health authorities or the College's Leadership personnel confirm that a significant emergency or dangerous situation occurring at an IBMC College campus may impact the campus' local community, a Timely Warning emergency notification will be posted on the College's website by the CEO.
+If local law enforcement, health authorities, or the College's Leadership personnel confirm that a significant emergency or dangerous situation occurring at an IBMC College campus may impact the campus' local community, a Timely Warning emergency notification will be posted on the College's website.
+Local businesses that may be in imminent danger will be notified by the Campus President or Director of education if directed to do so by authorities.

 • Testing Emergency Procedures: IBMC College tests its emergency response and evacuation procedures at least once a year.
-In connection with at least one such test, IBMC College will distribute to its students and employees the information to remind them of the College's emergency response and evacuation procedures.
+In connection with at least one such test, IBMC College will distribute to its students and employees information to remind them of the College's emergency response and evacuation procedures.
 Also, at various times the Safety Committee will meet to train and test and evaluate the campus' emergency response plan.
 The Campus President maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
 The Campus President will send the results of the emergency testing and response results to the students, staff, and faculty of the campus community.